 Description

-Bristlenose pleco has flattened plain body completely covered in polyangular bony plates.
-The scales of plecos are covered by a layer of skin, which gives them a smooth and often armored appearance.
-The skin of plecos is thick and may have bony plates or plates covered in small, bony tubercles, depending on the species.
+Bristlenose plecos are known for their flattened bodies, which are covered in polyangular bony plates.
+These plates, although covered by a layer of skin, give the fish a smooth, armored appearance.
+The skin itself is thick and may feature small, bony tubercles depending on the species.

-There is also two types of bristlenose pleco:
+There are two notable variations of the bristlenose pleco:

 Size